josh-hensley/react-candidate-search-challenge/README.md

 ## <a name="Installation"></a>Installation

-To run on you local machine:  This app requires node.js.
+To run on local machine:  This app requires [node.js](https://nodejs.org/en/download).
 To install run `npm i` from the root folder.

 ## <a name="Usage"></a>Usage